FLaTNNBio/Inside-Gene-Fusion/README.md

 python3 source/gene_fusion_hypergraph.py
 ```

-All the models are saved for future uses.
+## Conclusions
+All the dataset and the model are saved at the end of each script, to give the possibity to work with them and develop new scripts.